maxvisser/rocketchat.github.io/handbook/onboarding/index.md

 - [Google Account](http://mail.google.com) - all Rocket.Chat receive a Google account for work purposes.
 Rocket.Chat email addresses take the form of [firstname.surname@rocket.chat]().

-- [GitHub](https://github.com) - Git version control and project managemt tools for all Rocket.Chat project (server, apps, website and operations projects).
+- [GitHub](https://github.com) - Git version control and project management tools for all Rocket.Chat projects (server, apps, website and operations projects).
 For those completely new to GitHub, [this guide](https://www.howtogeek.com/180167/htg-explains-what-is-github-and-what-do-geeks-use-it-for/) is useful.

-- [Google Drive](https://www.google.com/drive/) - GitHub is used as the main respository for text based documents, source code and artwork, you can access a variety of Google Docs, Spreadsheets, textbooks and videos courses on Google Drive.
+- [Google Drive](https://www.google.com/drive/) - GitHub is used as the main repository for text-based documents, source code and artwork.
+You can access a variety of Google Docs, spreadsheets, textbooks and video courses on Google Drive.

 - [BambooHR](https://www.bamboohr.com) - HR software used to request time off, check who is off work and make asset requests.
-Once you join BambooHR, ensure that you verify your personal details, add your mobile phone number and include your t-shirt size to recieve your Rocket.Chat t-shirt.
+Once you join BambooHR, ensure that you verify your personal details, add your mobile phone number and include your t-shirt size to receive your Rocket.Chat t-shirt.

 ## Joining the team's Rocket.Chat

-The Rocket.Chat team uses Rocket.Chat to collaborate in real-time.
+The Rocket.Chat team uses Rocket.Chat to collaborate in real time.
 You can access Rocket.Chat in several ways:

 - [Browser client](https://open.rocket.chat/home)
 - [Desktop client](https://rocket.chat/download)